NocDerEchte/mqtt-influxdb-broker/README.md

 ## I'd Love Your Feedback!

-As I'm currently working through my apprenticeship and this is my first containerized application, I’d greatly appreciate any constructive feedback you have!
+As this is my first containerized application, I’d greatly appreciate any constructive feedback you have!